-Area Writing and Speaking: (6 credits) Credits ENGL 1120 (Composition II) 3 Select an additional course from the following: COMM 1130, ENGL 2120, ENGL2210, PHIL 1120.
-3 Students who do not place into ENGL 1120 may apply the credit hours from the prerequisite ENGL 1110 (or its equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requirem ents below.
-Mathematics and Statistics: (3 credits) 3 For terminal degree concentrations, select one course of MATH 1215X/1215Y/1 concentrations, choose one course from the UNM Core Curriculum in Mathema are MATH 1220, MATH 1130, or MATH 1350, which are the options for the UNI Physical and Natural Sciences: (4 credits) 215Z or MATH 1215; for transfer tics and Statistics.
-(Suggested courses M BIS degree.)
-4 Select one course from the UNM Core Curriculum in Physical and Natural Science Social and Behavioral Sciences: (3 credits) es, which must include a lab.
-3 Select one course from the UNM Core Curriculum in Social and Behavioral Scien Humanities: (3 credits) ces.
-3 Select one course from the UNM Core Curriculum in Humanities.
+Area Credits Writing and Speaking: (6 credits) ENGL 1120 (Composition II) 3 Select an additional course from the following: COMM 1130, ENGL 2120, ENGL2210, PHIL 1120.
+3 Students who do not place into ENGL 1120 may apply the credit hours from the e prerequisite ENGL 1110 (or its equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requiremen ts below.
+Mathematics and Statistics: (3 credits) 3 For terminal degree concentrations, select one course of MATH 1215X/1215Y/121 concentrations, choose one course from the UNM Core Curriculum in Mathematic are MATH 1220, MATH 1130, or MATH 1350, which are the options for the UNM I Physical and Natural Sciences: (4 credits) s and Statistics.
+(Suggested courses 4 Select one course from the UNM Core Curriculum in Physical and Natural Sciences, Social and Behavioral Sciences: (3 credits) , which must include a lab.
+3 Select one course from the UNM Core Curriculum in Social and Behavioral Sciences Humanities: (3 credits) S. 3 Select one course from the UNM Core Curriculum in Humanities.
 Second Language: (3 credits) 3 Select one course from the UNM Core Curriculum in Second Language.
 Arts and Design: (3 credits) 3 Select one course from the UNM Core Curriculum in Arts and Design.
 Student Choice: (6 credits) 6